NathanHarrington/dotfiles/README.md

     reboot

-    Install virtualbox first, and verify, as this is the longest cycle testing to make sure the system has kernel configurations that are compatible.

-    dnf install VirtualBox

-    # Install the extension pack that exactly matches the virtualbox
-    #    version: 5.2.16-r7771323 etc.

-    After installing virtualbox, add the current user to the vboxusers group for usb access:

-    usermod -a -G vboxusers nharrington

-    This can't be stressed enough: test virtualbox first on the machine before you go full config.
-There are many ways (especially on bleeding edge hardware) that this can fail, and you want to know at the beginning, not at the end.

-    After VirtualBox is functional, skip to the VirtualBox section below for more details.
+If you want virtualbox at any point, skip to the 'virtualbox' steps.
+Do it now so you don't have to wonder if it will ever work in the future.

     # Basic development environment
     dnf -y install make automake gcc gcc-c++ kernel-devel cmake dnf -y install git autossh tmux
     dnf -y install redhat-rpm-config python-devel

-    git clone https://github.com/NathanHarrington/dotfiles ~/projects/dotfiles

-    dnf -y install parcellite vim
+    dnf -y install parcellite vim ncdu cmus sox

+    start parcellite,
+	Activate the parcellite config interface by pressing ctrl+alt+p If you can't see the preferences pop up, it may be because you are operating on wayland and not xorg.

+	In parcellite config:
-    start parcellite, check "Use Copy" and "Use Primary", then click synchronize clipboards
+        check "Use Copy" and "Use Primary", then click synchronize clipboards

-    You may have to go to mouse and touchpad, then turn off "emulate middle click by clicking both left and right buttons" If using an external mouse.

     # Enable the timewaster blocks crontab entry as root:
     su -
     crontab -e
     59 * * * * /home/nharrington/projects/dotfiles/hosts_block.sh

+    Follow the time-wasters.md file for more details on the leechblock and other network-level blocking.

 Encrypt home folder: